yeikiu/vue3-md-blog/data/guide/setup-yor-vue-markdown-blog.md

-# Setup your new Vue Blog in less than 5 minutes
+# Setup your Vue Markdown Blog in less than 5 minutes
 #### June 27, 2019

 (Less than 10 with custom domain).
 We will post to our final blog by simply editing markdowns directly on GitHub (or pushing them).
 Cool huh?